 - 1. In the left pane, click Populations > Endpoint Groups. - 2.
-Select the group in which to add endpoints. - Click the Members tab. - Search for specific endpoints or select endpoints in the list.
-To select more than one endpoint, press Shift and select the endpoints. - Click the red X in the right column for each endpoint, or select the endpoints and click Remove Endpoints from Group.
+Select the group to which to add endpoints. - 3.
+Click the Members tab. - 4.
+Search for specific endpoints or select endpoints in the list that displays.
+To select more than one endpoint, press Shift and select the endpoints. - 5.
+Click the red X that displays in the right column for each endpoint, or select the endpoints and click Remove Endpoints from Group.